 It should be noted that currency swaps and interest rate swaps can be carried out separately and can also be combined simultaneously.
 But the operating principle is the same as the individual interchangeability mentioned above.

-In addition to the two major forms of interest rate swaps and currency swaps mentioned above, there are also many other forms of swap transactions, and here are three types introduced.
+In addition to the two major forms of interest rate swaps and currency swap mentioned above, there are also many other forms of swap trading, and here are three types introduced.

 (1) Parallel loan